nextest-rs/nextest/site/src/docs/configuration/extra-args.md

 run-extra-args = ["--test-threads=1"]
 ```

-Nextest's CI ensures that with libtest-mimic, the above configuration will run
+If libtest-mimic is in use, the above configuration will run tests on the main
-tests on the main thread.
+thread.
+(Nextest's CI validates this.)

 ### Notes